-Crews still searching for 17 people after Virginia flooding
+Crews still searching for 3 people after Virginia flooding

 GRUNDY, Va.
-(AP) — Authorities in a remote corner of southwest Virginia have located more than half of the 44 people who were reported unaccounted for after devastating flooding washed out roadways and damaged more than 100 homes.
+(AP) — Authorities in a remote corner of southwest Virginia have located all but three of the 44 people who were reported unaccounted for after devastating flooding washed out roadways and damaged more than 100 homes.

 Buchanan County Sheriff John McClanahan said Thursday that crews from state and local agencies worked throughout the night to locate and reunite residents with their loved ones.
-Authorities have made contact with 27 people, leaving 17 people unaccounted for, McClanahan said in a statement.
 He said there are no reports of injuries or deaths.

-First responders in Buchanan County began receiving reports of rising water and damage Tuesday night.
+First responders in Buchanan County began receiving reports of rising water and damage Tuesday night after a torrential rainstorm in the mountainous area.
 Several small communities in the Virginia county that borders West Virginia and Kentucky were affected.

 County Sheriff’s Office Chief Deputy Eric Breeding said Wednesday that the number of people unaccounted for is based on relatives trying to contact a resident in an area where there may be limited or no phone service.